 - Lavender is the most common scent to choose, but some pillow sprays also feature chamomile, bergamot, cedarwood, herbal oils, etc.

-We’ve selected the best sleep sprays you can find, with a range of different fragrance profiles and methods of use!
-Then we dive deep into the science of aromatherapy and how it can help you fall asleep at night.
-Finally, we’ve included some tips that’ll help you fall asleep every night.
+In this article, we dive deep into the science of aromatherapy and how it can help you fall asleep at night.
+We’ve also included some tips that’ll help you fall asleep every night.

 - Benefits of Using a Sleep Spray